How to Socialize a Kitten

 Introduce New Friends

-The goal is to socialize the kittens so that they are comfortable around all people and pets and will be happy in their new homes, so introduce them to new some faces!
-As long as all are healthy, you can introduce kittens to a grownup cat, but keep a close eye to make sure everyone gets along okay.
-A neutered tom cat will likely play and groom the kittens, which is too sweet.
+The goal is to socialize the kittens so that they are comfortable around all people and pets and will be happy in their new homes, so introduce them to new some faces.
+As long as all are healthy, you can introduce kittens to an adult cat, but keep a close eye to make sure everyone gets along okay.
+A neutered tom cat may play and groom the kittens, which is adorable!

 Precautions